Effective Bedwetting Solutions

 limit

 bedtime.
-Do not stress it by telling your child "he will wet the bed if
+Do not stress it by telling her "you will wet the bed if you

-he drinks too much".
-Simply make sure he drinks enough during the day
+drinks too much".
+Simply make sure she drinks enough during the day

 and don't make extra drinks part of the routine in the evening.